meteor314/ny-cli/README.md

 Options passed after -- will be passed to your player

-  "peerflix magnet-link --vlc -- --fullscreen" will pass --fullscreen to vlc
+  "stream magnet-link --vlc -- --fullscreen" will pass --fullscreen to vlc

 * Autoplay can take several seconds to start since it needs to wait for the first piece ** OMX player is the default Raspbian video player